microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 + Postman installed (completed in Challenge-01)

 ## Getting Started
-In this challenge, you will be setting up FHIR-Proxy to perform Consent Opt Out Filtering for the FHIR service.
+In this challenge, you will be setting up FHIR-Proxy to perform Consent Opt-Out Filtering for the FHIR service.
 Additionally, you will be creating a new Postman environment to call the FHIR-Proxy endpoint.

 > Note: Within the 2023 fiscal year, the FHIR-Proxy Function App in its current form will be deprecated.
 The app’s features and functionality will be integrated into Azure Health Data Services FHIR service and other Azure resources.